tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/Topics/GitHub/git-config.md

 Let git know what your user name and email address are.

 1. Open your terminal.
-You can do this by typing `cmd-space`, then typing `Terminal` and pushing enter
+You can do this by pressing `cmd-space`, then typing `Terminal` and pushing enter
 2. In your terminal, copy and paste the below code snippet.
 Replace `"[YOUR NAME]"` and `user@developersinstitute.co.nz` with your name and email.
 Note that the name has quotes, and the email does not.

    ```bash